travlr-archived/CodeDepot/README.md

 * A decentralized market place for developers and end users
 * An interface for developers to deposit code submissions that will be used by CodeChain.
 * Developers are paid per snippet of code otherwise known as components as described in CodeChain.
 * Developers are paid for any contribution made to
 * An interface to a store for end users to install apps from.

 CodeDepot Foundation
 --------------------

+* A decentralized governence model for the open source community.. by the open source community.
 * See https://github.com/DavidJohnstonCEO/DecentralizedApplications